7 Dead in London Bridge Attack, Scores With Grave Injuries

 (CN) – Seven people were killed and as many as 48 were hospitalized with grave injuries in London Saturday night after three knife-wielding assailants ran down pedestrians with a van on London Bridge, then emerged with large hunting knives to carry out a stabbing spree in the British capital’s Borough Market, a popular tourist destination.

-As of Sunday morning, no one had claimed responsibility for the attack, but British police have raided a building in east London and arrested 12 in connection with the incident.
+As of Sunday morning, no one had claimed responsibility for the attack, but British police have raided an apartment building in east London and arrested 12 in connection with the incident.

 In the aftermath of the attack, Prime Minister Theresa May vowed to carry out a sweeping review of her nation’s counterterrorism strategy.